Does AI See like Art Historians? Interpreting How Vision Language Models Recognize Artistic Style: Expert Analysis

 To evaluate the quality of extracted concepts, we conducted a study with six art historians from our research team.
 The experts were asked to assess the semantic and stylistic coherence of the extracted concepts.
-Specifically, for each extracted concept, we presented the art historians with the 24 most strongly activating image patches and instructed them to (1) provide up to three textual labels characterizing the shared visual or thematic properties of these images, and (2) rate the degree to which the images collectively represent a single, coherent art-historical concept on a 5-point Likert scale.
+Specifically, for each extracted concept, we presented 24 image patches representative of that concept and instructed them to (1) provide up to three textual labels for what the patches have in common, which we use to evaluate our automatic labeling methods, and (2) rate the degree to which the images collectively represent a single, coherent art-historical concept on a 5-point Likert scale.
 Each concept was evaluated by three art historians.
-For convenience, we split the 128 concepts into two batches and each batch was evaluated by a different group of three art historians.
+To avoid potential bias among the experts, we do not present them with the automatically generated textual labels.
+Instead, we exclusively employ the labels they provide to evaluate the quality of our generation methods.
+We also compare the concepts extracted at the image level (32 concepts from prior work) and the patch level (128 concepts from our work) in terms of their thematic coverage; one art historian classified each image and patch level concept using the art historians' textual labels as guidance into one of three categories: reflecting content, form, style, or reflecting no coherent theme.